 Last updated on January 4th, 2019 at 02:31 pm

-Nothing says “fall” like a crisp moonlit night gathered with loved ones around a cozy backyard fire.
-But before you begin, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed, or if there are any special rules to follow.
-If you’re all clear, here are some tips to safely enjoy your fall fires.
+Before you gather with loved ones around a cozy backyard fire, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed, or if there are any special rules to follow.
+If you’re all clear, here are some tips to safely enjoy your fire pit.

 - Park it in the right spot.
 Put your fire pit on a level stone, concrete or brick surface.
 Make sure it’s at least 10 feet away from your house, trees and anything flammable.
 You should also consult the safety warnings in your owner’s manual.